GamerBene19/BFS-Simulators/Randoom Access Machine/README.md

 > Despite the look of the command, the `IF` operation only ever compares to c(0).
 E.g. `IF C1 = 0 GOTO 0` is not considered valid

-> `END` IS NOT IMPLEMENTED YET.
-Currently the program exits only when the counter is bigger than the number of lines in `program.txt`

 | Command            | Action               | Counter                                    | Description                                                                                                  |
 | ------------------ | -------------------- | ------------------------------------------ | ------------------------------------------------------------------------------------------------------------ |
 | `LOAD(i)`          | `c(0)=c(i)`          | `b=b+1`                                    | Loads value of cell i into accumulator (c0)                                                                  |